 Mission: To enhance Olympic and Paralympic performance pathways in the UK by delivering world-leading, evidence-based, technical solutions that have a direct impact on medal success in 2016, 2018 and beyond.

-The UK Talent Team is a collaboration between UK Sport and the English Institute of Sport (EIS).
+The Performance Pathways Team is a collaboration between UK Sport and the English Institute of Sport (EIS).
 It supports World Class Programmes to identify and develop talented athletes and the construction of the underpinning support systems.
-Funded as part of UK Sport’s eight year strategic investment into development, the UK Talent Team’s work focuses on the 714 development (Podium Potential) athletes, and their coaches and managers who have the capacity to impact on future Olympic and Paralympic games.
+Funded as part of UK Sport’s eight year strategic investment into development, the team’s work focuses on the 714 development (Podium Potential) athletes, and their coaches and managers who have the capacity to impact on future Olympic and Paralympic games.

-The work of the UK Talent Team focuses on supporting sports to improve their systems of performance development through the following four work areas:
+The work of the Performance Pathways Team focuses on supporting sports to improve their systems of performance development through the following four work areas:

-As part of our frontline solutions work the UK Talent Team has run seven National athlete recruitment projects, which have assessed over 7,000 athletes all of whom were previously unknown to the UK World Class system and sports.
+As part of our frontline solutions work the Performance Pathways Team has run seven National athlete recruitment projects, which have assessed over 7,000 athletes all of whom were previously unknown to the UK World Class system and sports.

 These projects have resulted in over 100 athletes selected by sports into the World Class system, of whom 49 athletes have made 269 international appearances and won 99 international medals.

 In as little as four years since initial identification, several of these athletes have been selected to represent Great Britain at the London 2012 Olympic and Paralympic Games, including Helen Glover and Victoria Thornley (GB Rowing) and Angela Hannah and Richard Jefferies (GB Canoeing) and Louise Jukes, Kathryn Fudge, Bobby White, Dan McMillan, John Pearce and Mark Hawkins (Men’s and Women’s Handball).

 Visit the UK Sport website to find out more